ACDguide/Governance/Governance/tech/conventions.md

 **Requirements**

-* NetCDF files are required to have the file name extension ".nc".
+* NetCDF files are required to have the file name extension `.nc`.
 * The dimensions of a variable must all have different names.
 * If the `external_variables` attribute is used, variables with the same names are not allowed in the file.